-Students in their first five years of study at the University of Washington are guaranteed financial support via Academic Service Employment (TA, RA, SA) that includes a stipend, tuition, and benefits at the rates set by the Graduate School.
-In order to remain eligible for this funding, students must comply with the Washington State sexual misconduct disclosure requirement (see below), and be meeting expected standards of progress as set by departmental policy and evaluated by their faculty committee on an annual basis.
+Funding packages for History graduate students normally consist of a combintion of Teaching Assistantships and deparmental fellowships.
+In order to remain eligible for funding via Academic Student Employee positions (TA/RA/SAships and instructorships), graduate students must comply with the Washington State sexual misconduct disclosure requirement (see below), and be meeting expected standards of progress as set by departmental policy and evaluated by their faculty committee on an annual basis.
 Students are also eligible to apply annually for competitive departmental and university fellowships, which provide comparable levels of support while exempting students from service requirements.
-Students in year six and beyond remain eligible to apply for ASE appointments and fellowships as in past years, but their funding is not guaranteed.
-All students are strongly encouraged to apply for external fellowships, and students may bank up to one year of guaranteed departmental funding to their sixth year if they secure outside funding.
+Students in year seven and beyond remain eligible to apply for ASE appointments and fellowships, but their funding is not guaranteed.
+All students are strongly encouraged to apply for external fellowships and other funding such as from the Graduate School, the Simpson Center, GPSS, FLAS, and other outside sources.

 Sexual Misconduct Disclosure Requirement